wolfeidau/wolfeidau_site/content/resume.md

 Deploying software using:
 * Cloudformation
-* Terraform
 * Docker
 * Ansible
+* Terraform

-Using a variety of Cloud services such as:
+Deploying into Cloud services such as:
-* AWS
+* AWS, with a focus on Containers, Serverless, data streaming services and Networking
 * Google Cloud

 Setting up continuous integration using:
+* Buildkite
 * GitHub Actions
-* Buildkite
 * Jenkins